John R. Rogers High School: Academics

 Beyond required classes in the core areas (math, science, social studies, and English), John R. Rogers offers a wide variety of elective courses, including an honors and Advanced Placement (AP) program.
 World language studies include German, Japanese, French, and Spanish.

 Advanced placement

 The John R. Rogers Advanced Placement (AP) program is entitled "Summer Bridge".
 The program is designed to provide support and structure in preparation for college and career readiness.
 Courses provided include studies in science and math, social studies, and English.
 Summer opportunities and assignments provide students with resources to get a head start on the upcoming school year.

 Library services

 In 1932, the original school library encompassed a space no larger than three average-sized classrooms.
 In 1995, the library went through extensive renovation, which included tearing down corridor walls, more than doubling the size of the library.
 During the 2009 renovation, the library was expanded to include 42 computer stations.
 The school also offers remote access for online books and resources, available through Cengage Learning databases.
 Approximately 12,000 books and 3,000 magazines are available for use.

+Sports

+John R. Rogers competes in WIAA Class 2A and is a member of the Greater Spokane League in District Eight.